The cost of water supplied by Irish Water now ranges from €1.05 to €1.87/m3.1

-The top tips below will help you to save money and protect the environment by eliminating water leaks and replacing treated water with harvested water
+The top tips below will help you to save money and protect the environment by helping you to conserve water and focus on improving water quality on the farm.

 Study your Water Bill – It Could Highlight a Problem!

-If your water is supplied by the council, you will get water statements each year which sets out the amount and cost of the water you use.
+If your water is supplied from a source such as a group water scheme, you will get water statements each year which includes the amount and cost of the water you use.

 Spend 70 cents on a replacement washer for a tap - it could save you €36 on your water bill in one year.

 Most water losses are due to simple problems with small appliances.

 For example, replacing a washer at a cost of 70 cents on a dripping tap losing 90 litres per day can save you €36 per year.

 Repairing a leaking ball-valve on a trough will save up to 150 cubic metres (33,000 gallons) a year4 .
 This will reduce your water bill by almost €170.

 Finding leaks in buried pipes can be problematic.
 Where there are several pipes being fed through one meter, consider installing an isolation valve at the head of each line so that a pipe with a leak can be quickly identified.

 Consider taking photographs as pipes are being laid and include the layout of water pipes on your farm maps.
 It will be a help in leak detection.
 Sometimes replacement of pipe work is necessary.
 Replacing a leaking pipe on a County Cork farm cost €450.
 The old pipe was losing 2,700 cubic metres per year, at a cost of €1,840.